kindoflew/svelte-parallax/README.md

 Things I Probably Need:
 * **Tests**: Don't really know a lot about testing UI yet, so if that's your thing, feel free to give it a go.
 Or you can just mess with the components until they break and open an issue!

-* **Optimzation**: Didn't want to optimize in advance (YAGNI and Svelte takes care of a lot of it already), but I did notice that on mobile any `<ParallaxLayer>` that has only a `background-image` (no nested content) and a `rate` other than `0` will flicker until it stops moving.
+* **Optimzations**: Didn't want to optimize in advance (YAGNI and Svelte takes care of a lot of it already), but I did notice that on mobile any `<ParallaxLayer>` that has only a `background-image` (no nested content) and a `rate` other than `0` will flicker until it stops moving.
 Only tested on an iPhone7 and iPhone8 so far.
 Also, note that `will-change: transform` has had no effect.
 Don't know much about rendering optimizations, so I'm open to any suggestions!

-* **scrollTo**: Was considering having this use `requestAnimationFrame` instead of native `scrollTo`.
-Not sure where to start with that yet.

-* **Refactoring**: I'm sure the code is probably ugly!
-I have a weird thing for nested ternary operators so there might be one or two of them.
-Sorry in advance.